jyg007/grep11_contractgenerator/README.md

 ## Installation Steps

-1. Grep11 are accessed via mTLS authentication.
-Existing ca, pem, key can be reused.
-See 1. if you want to create yours
+1. Grep11 is accessed via mTLS authentication.
+Existing ca, pem, key files can be reused as-is for initial testing.
+See section 1 otherwise if you want to create yours.

 2. Generate contract file.
-See 2
+See section 2

 3. Define the HPVS KVM domain guest and install the hpvs contract.
-See 3
+See section 3

 ## 1) mTLS certs used for grep11 connection